 Equal opportunity and nondiscrimination in programs and services

-We are an equal-opportunity employer and provider of employment and training services.
-Auxiliary aids and services are available upon request to persons with disabilities.
+The Employment Security Department and WorkSource are equal opportunity employers/programs.
+Auxiliary aids and services are available upon request to individuals with disabilities.

 It is against the law for this recipient of Federal financial assistance to discriminate on the following bases: against any individual in the United States, on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or, against any beneficiary of, applicant to, or participant in programs financially assisted under Title I of the Workforce Innovation and Opportunity Act, on the basis of the individual’s citizenship status or participation in any WIOA Title I–financially assisted program or activity.